 - Pogostemon Helferi.

 It is also worth mentioning that some aquarists believe, that use tissue cultures (In-Vitro plants) greatly reduces the chance of bacteria/mold growth.

 Although it is true that In-Vitro plants grow in sterile conditions (free from pesticides and parasites), potted plants are still more robust than plants from tissue culture.
 In addition, In-Vitro plants usually need a little longer to adapt to their new surroundings.
 While potted plants are already adapted to life above water.

 Therefore, according to a world-known German company, Aquasabi potted plants in their emerged form should be preferred if we are talking about growth.
-Nonetheless, if we are looking for a safe choice than we should pick In-Vitro plants.
+Nonetheless, if we are looking for a safe choice then we should pick In-Vitro plants.

 Dry Start Method and Planting

 So, depending on the cultivation methods you will get either classic potted aquarium plants or In-Vitro plants.
 When it comes to planting, there will not be any difference between them except preparation.

 - Potted plants